WGHP: Analog-to-digital conversion

 WGHP shut down its analog signal at approximately 11:05 p.m. on June 12, 2009, as part of the FCC-mandated transition to digital television for full-power stations.
 The station's digital signal relocated from its pre-transition UHF channel 35 to VHF channel 8.
 The signal had broadcast at full power from an auxiliary tower until the analog transmitter on the main tower was converted two weeks after the transition.

 Due to the number of complaints from those unable to pick up the signal on channel 8, WGHP received temporary authorization to broadcast an alternate digital signal on UHF channel 35 on August 19, 2009.
 While technical issues with the channel 8 signal were being worked out, WGHP transmitted digitally on both 8 and 35 beginning on August 19, 2009.
 On October 14, WGHP requested that the FCC change its digital signal's physical channel from VHF 8 to UHF 35.
 After the station lost "a sizeable number" of its viewers, the FCC agreed with WGHP's assessment that it would be "best served" by staying on channel 35.
 On December 15, 2009, the FCC issued a Report & Order, approving WGHP's move from channel 8 to channel 35.
 At 11:02 a.m.
 WGHP terminated operations on channel 8 on March 8, 2010, operating solely on channel 35 on a permanent basis.
 On April 27, 2020, WGHP transferred to channel 31, as part of the FCC's "repack" initiative.

-Out-of-market cable and satellite carriage

-In recent years, WGHP has been carried on cable outside of the Greensboro television market, including carriage on cable providers within the Charlotte and Raleigh–Durham markets in North Carolina, and the Roanoke market in Virginia.
-On DirecTV, WGHP has been carried in parts of the Raleigh and Roanoke markets.

-During the 1970s and 1980s through CATV, WGHP was carried in areas much farther south and east.
-In North Carolina, it was carried in Boone, Fayetteville, Raleigh, Wadesboro, Albemarle, Rockingham, Laurinburg, Raeford, Robbins, Rowland, Southern Pines and Lumberton.
-In South Carolina, it was carried in Cheraw and Bennettsville.